Peter Hargreaves: Honours

-Hargreaves was appointed Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours for services to business innovation, financial services, and the City of Bristol.
+Hargreaves was appointed Commander of the Order of the British Empire (CBE) in the 2014 New Year Honours for services to business innovation, financial services and the City of Bristol.

 Politics

-Hargreaves financially supported the Leave.EU campaign in 2016, donating £3.2m to the Leave.EU campaign founded by Arron Banks and wrote to 15 million UK householders asking them to support the leave campaign in the European Union membership referendum.
+Hargreaves financially supported the Leave.EU campaign in 2016, donating £3.2 million to the Leave.EU campaign founded by Arron Banks and wrote to 15 million UK householders asking them to support the leave campaign in the European Union membership referendum.

 In May 2016, Hargreaves said that Brexit will lead to insecurity, which will turn out to be very effective.
 Hargreaves said that Theresa May should reassure the three million EU nationals already in the UK that their current rights would be maintained.

-Hargreaves donated £1m to the Conservatives’ election fund in 2019.
+Hargreaves donated £1 million to the Conservatives’ election fund in 2019.

 Personal life

 In 1986 he married Rosemary; they have one son and one daughter.
-They live in a Georgian property in the West Country, where he grows his own vegetables.
+They live in a Georgian property in the West Country.
 He owns three racehorses.